 The Company recorded an impairment loss of \$4,390,590 for 2018 based on the analysis.
-The impairment recognizes the shortening of remaining contract terms with customers without replacement and without further growth, as well as less than expected cost savings and increased profitability from the Company's initiative to optimize the long-term profitability of its various site operations, and a price peak of the Company's stock on the date of the business combination to which the goodwill relates (see also Note 18.
-"Subsequent events").
+The impairment recognizes the shortening of remaining contract terms with customers without replacement and without further growth, as well as less than expected cost savings and increased profitability from the Company's initiative to optimize the long-term profitability of its various site operations, and a price peak of the Company's stock on the date of the business combination to which the goodwill relates (see also Note 5."Sale of Energy Producing Assets and Goodwill Impairment").

-The discount rate, profitability assumptions and terminal growth rate of this reporting unit were the material assumptions utilized in the discounted cash flow model used to estimate its fair value.
+The discount rate, profitability assumptions, and terminal growth rate of this reporting unit were the material assumptions utilized in the discounted cash flow model used to estimate its fair value.
 The discount rate reflects an estimate of weighted-average cost of capital of American DG Energy.